muskanTaza/Dash.Readme-docs/docs/Security/multi-factor-authentication-coming-soon.md

 ---
-title: Multi Factor Authentication - Coming soon
+title: Multi Factor Authentication - Coming Soon
+excerpt: >-
+  Multi-Factor Authentication (MFA) will soon be enabled for all Tazapay accounts.
+MFA adds an additional layer of security when accessing your account.
+You’ll need to complete MFA when logging in or performing sensitive actions.
 deprecated: false
 hidden: true
 metadata: